matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 }
 ```

-Positioned grid items lie on top of other items just like any absolute positioned element but setting left and top to 0 doesn’t place them in the top left corner of their parent item but in the cell they’re placed in.
+Positioned grid items lie on top of other items just like any absolute positioned element.
+Setting `left` and `top` to `0` doesn’t place them in the top left corner of their parent item – and this is where it gets interesting – but in the cell they’re placed in.
 They don’t affect the position of other items, and they’re completely ignored during auto-placement.
 Again, this may cause a disconnect between content and presentation.

 [ DEMO ]